Local Democratic members of Congress join call to invoke 25th Amendment to remove President Trump

 "I believe he is just a clear and present danger," said Rep. Lisa Blunt Rochester (D - Delaware), who was seen praying in the balcony of the House as an angry mob of Trump supporters overtook the US Capitol Building on Wednesday.

-"I do believe that we should not go another day with someone in office who does not care about all of the people," she said.
+"I do believe that we should not go another day with someone in office who does not care about all of the people," Rochester added.

+Delaware Senators Tom Carper and Chris Coons both just back from Washington and are calling for the immediate removal of Trump.

+"We have a very short time until the inauguration, but we need to take whatever action we can to make sure that he doesn't do anything else to further weaken or endanger our democracy," said Coons.

 One of the loudest calls to remove Trump is coming from Rep. Madeleine Dean (D - Pennsylvania).